 Her published works include the highly acclaimed Forty Years Later, Meditation for Two, The Alchemy of Lightness, and Dressage for the New Age, with long-time collaborator Dominique Barbier.
 She self-published Four Days in Havana and Loss and Beauty; creating solace in a land of infinite sorrow.

 Loss and Beauty; creating solace in a land of infinite sorrow, puts composites of her original photographs in conversation to illuminate the personal journeys of victims of the unspeakable horror that was the Holocaust.
-Having dedicated five years to completing the first part of Loss and Beauty, Keron now looks forward to beginning the next phase of the project.
-Beginning in April of 2019, she will travel further into Eastern Europe to create images and essays that depict the plight of the inhabitants there from 1939-1942.
+Having dedicated five years to completing the first part of Loss and Beauty, Keron is now fully engaged in the next phase of the project.
+Beginning in April of 2019, she traveled further into Eastern Europe to create images and essays that depict the plight of the inhabitants there from 1939-1942.
 This time period has become known as The Holocaust by Bullets.
-As always, she will seek to create solace in the face of darkness and sorrow.
+As always, she seeks to create solace in the face of darkness and sorrow.

 Loss and Beauty won the prestigious Best of Show award for Photobook 2015.
 It was recognized by Karen Davis and Paula Tognarelli of Davis Orton Gallery and The Griffin Museum of Photography, respectively, as an exemplary photo essay and a finely crafted book.
 In 2019, Loss and Beauty received two Honorable Mentions in the International Photography Awards for fine art book and self-published book..
 Keron has confirmation now that the full exhibition will be shown internationally, beginning Spring of 2022.